ahmdjaee/react-js-restaurant-apps-frontend/README.md

 # This project is still under development

+You can see demo here (https://larest.vercel.app/) but it's not completely finished and there are still some bugs hahaha.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.